-Comments on the Legislation
+Comments on the Issues that Have Arisen

 As the bills worked their way through each Chamber, many entities shared their concerns and recommendations.
 I'd like to share my perspective on the general themes of the testimony that was presented, as I ask you to continue to support legislation to implement the recommendations provided to you by your Task Force.